-This report details the Grid-GMPLS G.OUNI Network Interface that enables the concept of Grid Network Services (GNS).
-The document also describes the PHOSPHORUS control plane architectures (overlay and integrated) with regards to interfaces and an overview of the procedures and services supported on each of them in terms of Grid and network services, Grid-based semantics, supported protocols and specific protocol extensions needed, particularly Grid Optical User Network Interface (G.OUNI).
+This report details the Grid-GMPLS G.OUNI, G.E-NNI and G.I-NNI Network Interfaces that enable the concept of Grid Network Services (GNS).
+The document also describes the PHOSPHORUS control plane architectures (overlay and integrated) with regards to interfaces and an overview of the procedures and services supported on each of them in terms of Grid and network services, Grid-based semantics, supported protocols and specific protocol extensions needed.

+Project: Phosphorus

+Deliverable Number: D.2.7

-Project: Deliverable Number Date of Issue: EC Contract No.: Phosphorus : D.2.7 30/09/07 034115 Document Code: Phosphorus-WP2-D2.7
+Date of Issue: 29/02/08

+EC Contract No.: 034115

+Document Code: Phosphorus-WP2-D2.7